learn-anything/chrome-extensions/readme.md

 - [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb) - Adds powerful vim keybindings to Chrome.
 Navigating pages with hjkl, clicking on links from your keyboard and a lot more.
 - [Wappalyzer](https://wappalyzer.com/) - Can identify the technologies that were used to build a particular website you are viewing.
 - [Wikiwand](https://www.wikiwand.com/) - Wiki UI refinement (less noise and focus on content + night mode).
+- [uMatrix](https://github.com/gorhill/uMatrix) - Point and click matrix to filter net requests according to source, destination and type.

 ## Developer
 - [Refined GitHub](https://github.com/sindresorhus/refined-github) - Simplifies the GitHub interface and adds useful features.